scikit-learn-contrib/sklearn-pandas/README.rst

 License
 -------
-For more details on the license of this repository see [License](https://github.com/scikit-learn-contrib/sklearn-pandas/blob/master/LICENSE).
+For more details on the license of this repository see `License <https://github.com/scikit-learn-contrib/sklearn-pandas/blob/master/LICENSE>`__.

 Changelog
 ---------